 - Learner orientation is critical.
-Make sure that your learners understand the programme they are signing up for and what it involves. - Attendance registers are critical for tracking absent learners absenteeism causes learners to fall behind. - Giving learners the opportunity to write a 'mock' EISA using the appropriate EISA exemplar on the QP website, which is set according to the same standards, helps learners to prepare.
+Make sure that your learners understand the programme they are signing up for and what it involves. - Attendance registers are critical for tracking absent learners absenteeism causes learners to fall behind. - Giving learners the opportunity to write a 'mock' EISA set according to the same standards helps learners to prepare.